 Students in grades 9 through 11 are required to fulfill a minimum of 20 hours of service (5 + hours per quarter).
 Written reflections are a graded requirement of the theology department.
 Service forms are distributed to students by their Theology teachers.

 Students in grade 12 are required to fulfill a minimum of 40 service hours at one agency or ministry.
 (10+ hours per quarter) Written reflections are a graded requirement of the theology department.
 Seniors working towards the Presidential Service Award are required to complete 100+ service hours by April 15 of each year.

-Each summer, Holy Cross students travel to volunteer with Habitat for Humanity.
+Each summer, Holy Cross students travel to volunteer with St. Bernard Project.
 Students learn things like how to install metal fascia, hang and spackle drywall, and a variety of other tasks.
 Most importantly, students developed a greater understanding of what it means to serve.